Izenda7Series/docs-html/_sources/install/doc_installation_guide.rst.txt

 #.
 Add new website for Back-end package:

-   *  .NET infrastructure: Similarly to Front-end site set-up but with different port
+   *  Follow above steps and add another site for Izenda back-end with different port.
-   *  .NET Core infrastructure: Please prefer to the .NET Core Back-end Standalone set-up guide :ref:`Deploy_NET_Core_BE`

 #. .. _IIS_Folder_Permissions: